Richard Mdluli will have to wait three weeks before he finds out whether or not his suspension as head of crime intelligence is lifted.

-But the spy boss’s bid to reclaim his job was likely to be decided in the Pretoria High Court on Tuesday without him making any legal representation.
+But the spy boss’s bid to reclaim his job was likely to be decided in the Pretoria High Court today without him making any legal representation.

 Mdluli will have an unlikely sympathiser in the SAPS, which suspended him for the second time on May 27.